LBHackney-IT/repairs-hub-frontend/README.md

 - `.env.local`
 - `.env.test.local`

-Add variables based on comments in the committed .env files.
-Most of the important values to be assigned to these are found within AWS Parameter store for the development account.
+Values for these are to be found in Hackney's passwords / secrets manager (1Password or similar).
 Ask a team member if unsure.

+When you run tests locally (`yarn test:unit` or `yarn e2e` and related commands), values are used from `.env.test.local`, `.env.test` and `.env`.

+When you run the application locally. values are used from `.env` and `.env.local`.

 If you need to add or change a variable on CI or a deployed environment, first see the 'Managing environment variables' section, below.